Radar Systems Training Fundamentals:

 - We can adjust the emphasis placed on the various topics or build the Radar Systems Fundamentals around the mix of technologies of interest to you (including technologies other than those included in this outline).

-- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the Radar Systems Training course in manner understandable to lay audiences.
+- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the Radar Systems Training course in a manner understandable to lay audiences.

 Audience / Target Group: